teodorglisic/sel_project_chatserver/README.md

 ## Running the server

-The server runs as a standalong Java application.
-By default, it uses port 50001.
+The server runs as a standalone Java application.
+By default, it uses port 50001, but this can be set on the command line.
 To run the server from the command line, enter: <code>java -jar chat-server.jar</code>

 To run the server as a permanent service <code>xyz</code>